 Two years later and Bethesda would be back on form with The Terminator: Future Shock.
 This was a blockbuster title back in 1995, but it is very little talked about today.
 This is surprising as it pioneered a lot of genre staples.
 Sure it's another FPS, but where Rampage felt like a poor man's copy of better games, Future Shock felt like it's own thing.

 The major innovation is in the mechanics.
 If you've ever played an FPS with mouse and keyboard controls, you've got this game to thank for it.
 It plays sublimely, even today.
-Just like Bethesda are want to do, the levels are huge with a large wastelands to explore.
+Just like Bethesda are want to do, the levels are huge with a large wasteland to explore.
 You can even enter buildings that have not yet been destroyed to find hidden items or a surprise enemy.
 The game design is such that it encourages exploration, but doesn't frustrate you with maze-like constructions, which shows that they've learned a lot since Rampage.
 You'll always have a sense of where you are and how you can back, even without using the radar.

-What does date it ever so slightly is in the graphical department.
+What does date it ever so slightly, is the graphics.
 While it looked amazing two decades ago only looks so-so today, but the biggest detriment visually is the obviously re-used landmarks copy and pasted in the landscape.
 It's a testament to the design that these visual snags do not ruin the game.

 While Future Shock was (and is) a high-point in both Terminator games and licensed gamed in general, Bethesda did it yet again in 1996 with The Terminator SkyNET.
 Reviewers of the day weren't too kind on this game, giving it average scores and bemoaning the smaller size compared to its predecessor.
 Nowadays, it still holds up very well and is arguably the best in the series.